phac-nml/biohansel/docs/source/user-docs/genotyping_schemes.rst

 | >717-1
 | ATGCAGAGTCAGTCAG\ **A**\ TCAACATGCACCCACA
 |

 | >717-2
 | ATGCAGAGTCAGTCAG\ **T**\ TCAACATGCACCCACA
+|

+**Notes**
+-The k-mer length can be variable, and the length of the positive and negative k-mers within a pair does not need to be the same.
+-BioHansel can work using a list of positive k-mers exclusively, but then the user will not benefit from the quality controls that are performed in BioHansel using k-mer pairs.
+-The target canonical SNP can be located anywhere within the k-mer; it does not need to be in the center of the k-mer sequence.
+-Since the tool relies on finding exact k-mer matches, the positive k-mer sequence could in theory target an indel sequence that is conserved in a lineage and absent in the rest of the pathogen population.
+In that case, the corresponding negative k-mer should be found in the rest of the population and not in that lineage (for example, the negative k-mer sequence could be spanning the insertion or deletion site in the rest of the population).

 16. Test the created scheme by running biohansel to verify that all of the expected positive target sequences are present in the corresponding strains.
-Eliminate targeted k-mers from the scheme that do not work well and verify that the targeted k-mers created are present in most of the dataset.
+Eliminate targeted k-mers from the scheme that do not work well and verify that the targeted k-mers pairs created are present in most of the dataset.
 Finally test the scheme on a de novo assembly along with raw Illumina sequencing reads to make sure it holds true for both.